 9. Most international discounters (and many domestic discounters as well) sell on a first-come, first-served basis, with the lowest fares selling first.

 10. While the European rail system is favored by many European visitors, don't assume that the train is always going to be cheaper; many international discount airlines offer astoundingly low fares, such as Ryanair's frequent 2 GBP fare sales.
-For a head-to-head comparison, see Europe -- By Plane or By Train?

 Several sites allow you to search multiple discount airlines simultaneously; here are a few of the best and most popular: